-

 How does CAVA work?

-Business people seeking support can contact their local Citizens Information Service (CIS) or their local Money Advice and Budget Service (MABS) office.
-CAVA is then contacted by the CIS or MABS office.
-CAVA assigns a volunteer member to meet with the client by appointment only for a consultation.
+Business people seeking support can contact their local Citizens Information Centre (CIC) or their local Money Advice and Budget Service (MABS) office.

 -